wur-bioinformatics/package_publishing_example/assignment.md

 ## Assignment 2: Publishing a package to conda

-In this second assignment we will work on automatically generating a conda recipe from a PyPI package, using Grayskull.
-To publish a Bioconda package is neccessary to set a GitHub repository and a conda recipe, the latter outlines the steps needed to build a package from source code.

 Objectives of this aasignment

 ✔️ Familiarize with conda recipes.
 ✔️ Use Grayskull to generate a Bioconda recipe.
 ✔️ Build and test the package locally.
 ✔️ Be aware that submission to Bioconda requires further preparation.

+In this second assignment we will work on automatically generating a conda recipe from a PyPI package, using Grayskull.
+To publish a Bioconda package is neccessary to set a GitHub repository and a conda recipe, the latter outlines the steps needed to build a package from source code.

+### Step 0

+We will use an existing Python project from GitHub, if successfully completed the repository and the pypi package was set up on the first assignment of the workshop.

 ### Step 1

-We will use an existing Python project from GitHub, ideally the repository and the pypi package was set up on the first assignment of the workshop, if successfully completed.

-### Step 2
 Install [Grayskull](https://github.com/conda/grayskull)